Tennison Gambit

 The Encyclopaedia of Chess Openings code for the Tennison Gambit is A06.

 History

 The first person to significantly research this opening was chess amateur Otto Mandrup Tennison (1834–1909).
 Tennison was born in Denmark, studied in Germany and moved to the United States in 1854.
 There, he played in the chess clubs of New Orleans.
 Many strong players picked up the idea from the first half of the 20th century.

+Analysis

+The Tennison Gambit is considered theoretically unsound, as White sacrifices a pawn immediately with no solid positional compensation.
+Without precise counterplay, however, Black can easily fall into a number of tactical traps that leave White ahead.